 MENTOR Vermont has partnered with Verified Volunteers to implement a national background check system for youth mentoring programs in Vermont.
 This partnership creates a system for mentoring programs to be able to conduct national criminal record checks on prospective mentors that will provide results within 48 hours, reduce the cost of conducting a national criminal record check, and make the experience simpler and less time consuming for mentors.
 Additionally, thanks to funding support from the A.D.
 Henderson Foundation, MENTOR Vermont will be able to cover the cost for these background checks for any program funded through the Vermont Mentoring Grants or that is in its first two years of implementation.
 For more information, email [email protected].

-Join us on May 23rd for the 4th annual Vermont Mentoring Symposium!
-This year’s event will once again take place at the State Office Complex in Waterbury.
-We hope you’ll join us and mentoring program leaders from across the state for a day of networking and professional development.
-The theme for this year’s Symposium is “Empowering Young People Through a Strengths-Based Approach.”
+Thank you for joining us on May 23rd for the 4th annual Vermont Mentoring Symposium at the State Office Complex in Waterbury.
+The event brought together more than 50 mentoring program leaders and supporters from across the state for a day of networking and professional development.

 9:00-9:30 → Registration and Ice Breaker